tushartechlab/CustomerInteractionAnalytics/README.md

    python "etl_data_transformation.py"
 8. This will load data into the 2 tables we have created in the database and also create the "etl_ingestion.log" and "data_transformation.log" log files.
 I have removed logs from there to keep them small for quicker uploads.
 9. I am uploading the file "5. sql_loaded_data.sql" which contains the data which is loaded into the tables using the ETL.
+10. After you run the scripts, the data will be populated.
+Incase you want to run the python scripts multiple times, the data might get duplicated and there would be errors too.
+Hence please use the following commands to clean the tables before running the script multiple times : truncate table [customer_interactions].[dbo].[tbl_customer_interactions] truncate table [customer_interactions].[dbo].[fact_customer_interactions]

+# Task 2 - Data Pipeline with Apache Airflow
+1. Setup Docker and Airflow using the document "Airflow Docker Windows Setup Manual" available in the "Documents" folder of the repository.
+2. Place the file "daily-interactiondata-load.py" available in the "Airflow" folder of the repository.
+3. Since we want the airlfow workers to access the related files to process them, we might need to provide permissions to files which reside in your local directory.
+In the interest of time I put all the ETL and source files in the dags directory (not a good practice) of Airflow since I was short of time to deal with permissions.
+This way all files can be accessed by the workers.
+This includes the "CustomerInteractionData.csv" file from the Source folder of the repository, the "etl_csv_ingestion.py", "etl_data_transformation.py" & "config.ini" files from the ETL folder of the repository.
+Logs files will be created automatically.
+4. Adjust the config.ini file to adjust the CSV path of source file to the dags folder directory if it doesn't work.
+5. Run the DAG and that will populate the data in the 2 tables that we have created.